Gorgan10/React-Quiz-App/README.md

-# ReactQuizApp
+# Quiz App

 This project is a quiz application developed using React, Redux (with Redux Toolkit), React Router, Axios, and Sass.

 ## Description

-ReactQuizApp is a Single Page Application (SPA) built with React, aimed at providing an interactive and engaging way for users to take quizzes.
+Quiz App is a Single Page Application (SPA) built with React, aimed at providing an interactive and engaging way for users to take quizzes.
 The application features a robust state management system using Redux Toolkit and employs React Router for seamless navigation between different sections of the app.
 Axios is used for handling HTTP requests, and the styling is done using Sass for modular and maintainable CSS.

 ## Functionality